adityasrc/flowboard/README.md

 ## Engineering Decisions

 **JWT via `Sec-WebSocket-Protocol`**
 The browser WebSocket API does not support custom headers on the initial handshake.
 Passing the token in the URL exposes it in server access logs.
-The `Sec-WebSocket-Protocol` header is the standard workaround â€” it's available at handshake time and keeps the token out of logs.
+The `Sec-WebSocket-Protocol` header is the standard workaround - it's available at handshake time and keeps the token out of logs.
 The server echoes it back to complete the upgrade.

 **Fire-and-forget database writes**
 Shapes are broadcast to peers before the database write completes.
 The tradeoff is that a crash in the narrow window between broadcast and write could lose a shape.
 In practice that window is a few milliseconds.
 Waiting for a DB acknowledgement before broadcasting would add query latency to every draw event for every connected user.